 If you have troubles with wide grill grates and don’t want your vegetables directly on the grill, another great tip is to use a broiler pan for grilling.
 It keeps your asparagus contained, so they don’t slide through the grates but allows some smoke to get through from the bottom.

-As a guide to when you shop know that around 1 pound of fresh asparagus will leave you with about 16-20 spears.
-So this can be a good gauge as to how much fresh asparagus to buy to feed your family or guests.
+1 pound of fresh asparagus will leave you with about 16-20 spears, So this can be a good gauge as to how much fresh asparagus to buy to feed your family or guests.
 Almost err on the side of making MORE than you think you need though with these grilled asparagus recipes.
 People really gobble them up!

 Hope these tips can help you with your asparagus grilling!

 - Break the ends off the asparagus, and put onto a large sheet pan.